 Gulmira recently quit her job as a teacher and started to work for Air Astana.
 She has spent two weeks in Europe for a training course and is going to Germany next week for the first time in her life.
 She was enthusiastic: “Europe is so clean and organised!“

 For her, Kazakhstan clearly belonged to Asia.
 We, by contrast, are still surprised by the Europeanness of Kazakhstan.
 This includes the unexpected “culture shock” of not being immediately recognisable as foreigners.
 In China (as in Japan), the conductor never asked for whom the second ticket was.
-In Kazakhstan we have more than once been scolded for not following rules such as “pay the driver” although there was a big notice (in Russian).
+Travelling in Kazakhstan we have more than once been scolded for not following rules such as “pay the driver” although there was a big notice (in Russian).
 Every day, people ask us for directions, the time, or something else that we don’t understand.

 “Azerbaijan?
 They are on summer holidays until 27 August”, the security guard told us when we had finally found the Azeri embassy.
 It was one of a row of ready-made houses in pastel colours in Astana’s new diplomatic district.